rosali920/neuropointillist/04_testretest_opendata_tutorial.md

 ## Tutorial for running Neuropointillist on preprocessed fMRI data

-Note that this tutorial builds off information conveyed in the Quick Start Tutorial.
+Note that this tutorial builds off information conveyed in 02_quick_start_tutorial.md.

-You should be in the folder neuropointillist/example.testretest.
+You should be in the folder neuropointillist/example.testretest and already have the main neuropointillist folder in your path.s

 ### Overview of the dataset